Experimental graybox quantum system identification and control

-To increase accuracy and remove some of the limitations of the WB method, supervised machine learning techniques are proving useful for characterizing complex physical systems.
-In particular, techniques such as neural networks are in many cases superior if not the only viable approach.
-However, this approach, referred to as “blackbox” (BB), does not provide any information about the underlying physics of the system, and cannot be used to study any quantity beyond the output of the model, posing a major limitation in both classical and quantum control.
+To increase accuracy and remove some of the limitations of the WB method, supervised machine learning techniques are proving useful for modeling and controlling complex physical systems.
+In particular, techniques such as neural networks are, in many cases, superior if not the only viable approach.
+However, this approach, referred to as ``blackbox'' (BB), does not provide any information about the underlying physics of the system.
 Nonetheless, it has been used in many applications such as quantifying Non-Markovianity of quantum systems \cite{fanchini2021estimating}, characterizing qubits and environments \cite{flurin2020using, papivc2022neural, wise2021using, palmieri2021multiclass}, quantum control \cite{ostaszewski2019approximation, khait2022optimal, zeng2020quantum}, quantum error correction \cite{bausch2020quantum, baireuther2018machine}, optimization of experimental quantum measurements \cite{lennon2019efficiently, 10.1038/s41467-018-06847-1}, and calibration of quantum devices \cite{10.1103/physrevapplied.15.044003}.
-Reinforcement learning methods \cite{sivak2022model, baum2021experimental, niu2019universal} have also been explored for the purposes of identification and control of quantum systems.
-They also belong to the category of BB methods.
+A closely-related approach to system identification is the ``Hamiltonian Learning'' problem \cite{wiebe2014quantum, wang2017experimental}, where a fixed time-independent Hamiltonian (control is fixed) is inferred from quantum measurements.

-In situations where the quantities of interest, such as Hamiltonians, unitaries, and noise operators, cannot be directly accessed experimentally, the use of a hybrid WB-BB or ``graybox" (GB) approach allows access to these quantities beyond the measurable dataset.
-The GB approach was proposed for the characterization and control of quantum devices \cite{youssry2020modeling, youssry2020characterization, youssry2021noise, youssry2022Multi}, geometric quantum gate synthesis \cite{perrier2020quantum}, and was used to characterize superconducting qubits \cite{10.1103/prxquantum.2.040355}.
-However, to date no experimental demonstration of quantum control based on the GB method has been reported.
+In situations where the quantities of interest, such as Hamiltonians, unitaries, and noise operators, cannot be directly accessed from the model, the use of a hybrid WB-BB or ``graybox" (GB) approach allows to both identify and control these quantities beyond the measurable dataset.
+Following the standard control engineering definition \cite{GB_book}, the aim of GB models is to merge an abstract mathematical structure, such as a neural network, with physical laws.
+While direct control methods, such as GRAPE, are sometimes referred to as grayboxes, because they are data-driven and may rely on prior knowledge, these methods do not identify a useful mathematical description of the system.
+The graybox architecture provides access to any physical quantity available from the physical part (WB) of the model.